 - Vector-borne infections are transmitted through a second animal (known as the vector), most commonly an insect, that carries the disease usually from the animal to the human.

 What increases the risk that a human will be infected by a zoonotic disease?

-People at greater risk of contracting infectious disease should be careful around animals and take the precautions explained below.
+People at greater risk of contracting infectious disease, or who may have a higher risk of suffering serious illness from zoonotic diseases, should be careful around animals and take the precautions explained below.
 They should also talk to their doctor about any particular precautions they should take related to their specific condition.